spiral/docs/extension/monolog.md

 > LoggerTrait works only inside `$app->serve()` method via global IoC scope.

 ## Errors
-To aggregate all application errors into single log file subscribe to `default` channel:
+To aggregate all application errors into a single log file subscribe to `default` channel:

 ```php
 namespace App\Bootloader;